-- 1. Access roads and/or ramps shall be provided for all improved channels to allow for maintenance of the channels.
-Access roads shall have a width of at least fifteen (15) feet and a cross slope no greater than 1/4-inch per foot. - 2.
-Concrete access ramps shall be provided for improved channels. - 3.
-Access to all improved channels shall be provided by one (1) of the following methods, as approved by the City Engineer or his designee. - a) By providing a combination of the bottom access and clear access on one (1) side of the channel, if the depth of the channel will allow maintenance from the top of the channel. - b) For channels exceeding a depth of four (4) feet or four (4) to one (1) side slopes, clear access in an easements shall be provided on both sides of the channel where none of the other methods would be sufficient to provide for maintenance of the channel access area.
-Access areas shall be a minimum of 15 feet wide. - 4.
-To ensure adequate access, all lined and pilot channels shall have a minimum bottom width of ten (10) feet and shall be provided with concrete access ramps located as directed by the City Engineer or his designee.
+- 1. Access areas and ramps shall be provided for all improved channels to allow for maintenance of the channels.
+Access areas shall have a width of at least fifteen (15) feet and a cross slope no greater than 2%. - 2.
+Access to all improved channels shall be provided by one (1) of the following methods, as approved by the City Engineer or his designee. - a) By providing a combination of the bottom access and clear access on one (1) side of the channel, if the depth of the channel will allow maintenance from the top of the channel. - b) For channels exceeding a depth of four (4) feet or four (4) to one (1) side slopes, clear access in an easements shall be provided on both sides of the channel where none of the other methods would be sufficient to provide for maintenance of the channel access area. - 3.
+All lined channels, and earthen channels with concrete pilot channels shall have a minimum bottom width of ten (10) feet and shall be provided with concrete access ramps located as directed by the City Engineer or his designee.
 Concrete access ramps shall not be less than twelve (12) feet wide, with a maximum slope of six (6) to one (1) and maximum cross slope of 5%.
-All access roads shall be located within a dedicated easement of the size required by this section.
+All access roads shall be located within a dedicated easement.